labotomy-dot-dev/coffee-cup/README.md

 - [ ] Add notifications to Slack channel(s)
 - [ ] Use Github environments
 - [ ] Find a way if possible to test inside the cluster using a job instead of using Github workflow
+- [ ] Remove TLS for ingress on Argocd
+- [ ] Add ingress definition for apps in products